Craig's Scrapbook - Home

 The needle does indeed affect the just-off-idle and even, to a small extent, the idle mix itself.
 If it's way rich, as mine was, no amount of fiddling will yield a setting that will allow the bike to both idle steadily and roll-on cleanly.

-With these mods (and my small 28mm carby), the fuel economy is amazingly good (better than my mate's 407 four-stroke), with responsiveness to match.
-It now idles semi-faithfully (but not perfectly) and rolls on crisply.
-The low- and mid-range grunt is superb, producing controllable power that is ideal for tight trail-riding.
-It has a distinct powerband, but it doesn't hit savagely.
+The KDX240 had a distinct powerband, but it didn't hit savagely.
 Even with the tallish gearing, wider-ratio SR box, heavier flywheel, and small carby, it will still lift the front wheel in the first four gears.

 I don't know how important grinding the slide cutaway is as I ground mine at the same time as performing the other mods.
 You might be able to produce satisfactory results without this step, though it costs nothing and is worthwhile in my opinion.